-If you think you are by God the very best bar none at something and you can get the audience behind you, if you feel winning if you have either the right stuff, or just heaving metric fektons of the wrong, very wrong stuff, then you sir, madam, mizz, mizzter, you are IN THE GAME TO WIN!!!!!
+If you think you are in some heavily parenthetical way the very-best-bar-none at something and you can get the audience behind you, if you feel winning if you have either the right stuff, or just heaving metric f-tons of the wrong, very wrong stuff, then you sir, madam, mizz, mizzter, you are IN THE GAME TO WIN!!!!!
 Our trophies however weigh about sixty pounds so you may need help if you do win.
 In fact, if you enter, you probably need help.
 We, obviously, do.

 POWER TOOL DRAG RACE IN ACTION!